bradyjoslin/rsieve/README.md

 # rsieve

 `rsieve` copies all or portions of a remote GitHub repo.
 Useful for pulling down template projects or reusable bits of code.

 Gets the tarball of the latest commit for the primary branch using HTTP.
-Supports private repos via `--git` via SSH.
+Supports private repos using git (SSH).

-Always omits the remote's .git directory and allow additional filtering using glob patterns to only get specific files.
-Use the `--workflows` flag to make a local copy of the remote's GitHub Action workflows `.github` directory.
+Always omits the remote's .git directory and allow additional filtering using glob patterns to get only the specific files desired.
+Includes convience feature to copy GitHub Action workflows `.github` directory.

 ## Usage